nspilman/natespilmandotcom/blog/everyone-plays-the-same-song.md

   | 4    | I'd like to cover this        |
   | 5    | I'd REALLY like to cover this |

-We'll also discuss and decide on the cover song due date based on poll results.
+### How Song Submission works -

+We'll decide on a deadline, and all participants will submit a link to their cover on soundcloud by that deadline.
+I'll then publish a playlist with everyone's versions, which we'll all listen to together at a post-submission listening party.

 Thanks for being involved,\
 Nate